Selection and improvement of product formulae for best performance of quantum simulation: Product formula search

 \subsection{Finding 10th order}

 We have also used our solution procedure to find new $10$th order product formulae.
-We generalised Yoshida's method, and find $15$ independent equations to be solved (see \cref{sec:yoshida-order10}).
+For Yoshida's method applied to 10th order, there are $15$ independent equations to be solved (see \cref{sec:yoshida-order10}).
 We performed searches for solutions with $m=15$ (the minimal number) to $m=18$.
 Again the larger values of $m$ give the flexibility to adjust the solution to reduce the error.
-We report our 10th order product formulae for $m=15$, $16$ and $18$ in \cref{tab:order10-solm15} that are best for spectral-norm error.
-We don't report values for $m=17$ as the performance of the product formulae found were worse than for $m=16$.
-In \cref{tab:order10-solm17} we report product formulae for $m=17$ and $m=18$ with our best results for eigenvalue error.

 As in \cref{sec:optimisation-8}, we compare the performance of product formulae of $10$th order by computing the constant factors $\con$ and $\zeta$ for random Hamiltonians.
-For the best solution with $m=16$ we have a constant factor of $\con=1.9\times 10^{-8}$, and the best solution with $m=15$ has $\con=4.5 \times 10^{-7}$, which is about a factor of 24 times worse.
-The far better constant factor for $m=16$ is far more significant than the slightly larger number of exponentials in the product formula.

-Further increasing $m$ to 18 gives a product formula with $\con=3.1 \times 10^{-9}$; a significant further improvement.
-Again we can consider the error in terms of the eigenvalues; in this case the constant for eigenvalue error is $\zeta=2.2 \times 10^{-9}$, only slightly less.
-Selecting the best performing product formula for eigenvalue error gives the significantly smaller constant $\zeta=4.2 \times 10^{-10}$.
-However, out of our solutions the best eigenvalue performance is given by a $m=17$ solution, which yields $\zeta=1.8 \times 10^{-10}$.
-These solutions are listed in \cref{tab:order10-solm17}.
+Out of our solutions, the best eigenvalue performance is given by a $m=17$ solution (see \cref{tab:order10-solm17}), which yields $\zeta=6.1 \times 10^{-11}$.
+This formula is slightly outperformed by one product formula in Ref.~\cite{Sofroniou2005integrators}, but for the purpose of quantum computing we will show that 8th order provides better performance than 10th order.
+For this reason we did not perform further searches for processed 10th order product formulae or proceed to any higher orders.

 In the search for 10th order product formulae, unlike in the case of 8th order, we find that almost all new solutions found are different from those found before.
-That indicates that there is an extremely large number of solutions, and we have only found a very small proportion of them.
-Indeed, the solutions are distinct from those in prior work.
+That indicates there is an extremely large number of solutions, and we have only found a very small proportion of them.
+There is still the potential for better-performing solutions to be found at this order, but we expect that the longer length will make them unsuitable for quantum computing.